 As with your food menu, it is important to select suppliers who can guarantee product availability and delivery.
 As a licensee, you can purchase directly from the NSLC warehouse or shop at agency stores.
-There is a 10% discount on wine and spirits from NSLC; you will need to register with them for this.
+There is a 10% wholesale discount on wine and spirits as well as on bottled and canned beer, ready-to-drink liquor products and cider, from NSLC; you will need to register with them for this.
 If you don't pick up your own orders you can arrange for delivery but there will be a charge for this.
 Private stores offer products not available through the agency stores and delivery is usually free; most also offer a discount.

 Consider supporting our own regional wine industry.
-Nova Scotia is producing many awardwinning vintages.
+Nova Scotia is producing many award-winning vintages.
 Some local wineries will provide good discounts if you buy directly from them.
 There are also more and more craft breweries opening in Nova Scotia that you could support.